 The C.V.
-Abstract is the first document that is reviewed by members of the School of Medicine Faculty Promotions Committee.
+Abstract, which is required for tenure dossiers only, is the first document that is reviewed by members of the School of Medicine Faculty Promotions Committee.
 The C.V.
 Abstract highlights your most important activities in teaching, clinical practice and community and university service.
 The C.V.
 Abstract also includes a section where you will summarize (but not reproduce) your publication and grant funding records.